 It is rare to come across a new generation artist who is evolving beyond the preconcieved notions of what a rapper/MC is supposed to be.
 Rested in his truth but at the same time you can feel the visionary elements in the work he churns out – Trabolee

-It is not unusual to find a cracked version of Fruity Loops on a campus dude’s laptop.
-The case wasn’t different for High Renaissance while he was in JKUAT Karen doing his diploma.
-However, FL 11 was too much for him and he abandoned it for rapping.
-He started performing at open mics at school and got to perform at CUEA too.
+The standard software on most male uni student laptops is Need For Speed, Fifa, Virtual DJ followed by Fruity loops.
+It is either of the above and sometimes its all!
+The case wasn’t different for High Renaissance while he was in JKUAT Karen for his diploma.
+However, he abandoned music production shortly opting to rap as FL Studio 11 was too complicated for him.
+He started performing at open mics at school and also managed to perform at CUEA.
 This exposure to different crowds boosted his confidence in the studio.
 Previously, he used to write exclusively in Sheng because English was too bourgeois for him.

-With the help of DJ Fita and King Kiid, he slowly got back to production as well as going out more to perform.
-He recorded a future classic, ‘Vibrations’ with Malawian rapper and also his classmate SpyKen in February 2018.
-This was his first big break track.
+With the help of DJ Fita and King Kiid, he slowly got back to production while booking more rap shows.
+He recorded a sleeper hit, ‘Vibrations’ with Malawian rapper – and also his classmate – SpyKen in February 2018.
+This became his first big break.

-He got his first radio spin and interview because of it.
+It was huge because the song got a radio spin and he was soon booked for an interview.
 “When we first played Vibration’s, fans on my timeline wanted to know who that was – with the old school feel in a scene that leans on trap” recalls Ruby V, host of Hip Hop Culture on Homeboyz Radio.
 “The reception was great and fans loved it.
 I’m a bit of an old soul myself and to hear hard-hitting boompab beats by a new generation artist is really dope!
-We brought him to the show and he became a fan favourite.”
+We brought him to the show and he has become a fan favourite.”

-Late 2018, he joined DJ Fita on Break It All Tour to Kigali through Kampala.
-He started writing material for what would become Reign LP.
-Set to release on 10 February 2019, the tape was delayed and released 6 days later.
+Late 2018, he joined DJ Fita on the Break It All Tour.
+He started writing material for what would become Reign LP on the road.
+The tape was set to release on 10 February 2019 but was delayed for another 6 days.
 He held an intimate listening party for friends and family and this marked the beginning of Reign Season.

 The LP has earned High Renaissance critical acclaim from critics, fans as well as other musicians.